Refunds, Reimbursement, and Compensation: Aeroflot

 In Europe, EC 261 protects all passengers in the event of flight cancellations, especially last-minute flight cancellations.

-Passengers due to depart from a European airport are always entitled to a full refund if their flight is canceled and Aeroflot can't offer an acceptable replacement.
-Additionally, for any Aeroflot flight cancellation less than 14 days before the flight, passengers may also be eligible for Aeroflot flight cancellation compensation, up to $700 per person.
+Passengers due to depart from a European airport are always entitled to a full refund if their flight is cancelled and Aeroflot can't offer an acceptable replacement.
+Additionally, for any Aeroflot flight cancellation less than 14 days before the flight, passengers may also be eligible for Aeroflot flight cancellation compensation, up to $650 per person.

 That's unless there were some kind of extraordinary circumstances which gave Aeroflot no choice but to cancel the flight.
 The law accepts that airlines should only pay compensation when they are at fault — but they must still ensure passengers reach their final destination or get a full refund for the flight.